Let’s be honest, San Diego beaches are legendary.

 Just off La Jolla Shores lies an underwater paradise beloved by marine life, kayakers, snorkelers, and divers, so if this seems up your alley, check out the many tours you can take from the Shores.

 👉 Local Tip: If you’re a strong swimmer with snorkel experience and want to venture out on your own, head to the very south end of the beach and swim to the left to explore La Jolla’s stunning reef habitat.

-For those visiting or living in north county San Diego, Tamarack is one of the prime beaches to visit.
+If you plan on spending most of your trip to north county San Diego by the beach, then Tamarack is one of the prime beaches to visit.
 The long, flat, sandy beach is broken up by jetties that create unique waves ripe for surfing and other water activities.

 Just to the south of Tamarack Ave. is the beach called “Warm Waters”, named for the slightly warmer water created by the now-decommissioned power plant that used to pump seawater in to cool the machinery and return it to the sea.
 Tamarack is a family-friendly beach because of the calm ocean, easy beach access, and public restrooms.